DYSAUTONOMIA CONFERENCE 2020

 Exercise Therapy as a Dysautonomia Management Tool, Nicole Miranda, PT, DPT

-Highly Recommend, even if you don’t have dysautonomia
+I highly recommend, even if you don’t have dysautonomia.

 First, as stated by multiple speakers: Deconditioning does not cause POTS or other dysautonomias.
 However, “being out of shape” makes these worse.